IntelliJ IDEA 2024.3 Help

 • Coding assistance for Kustomize files: field and local file path completion, quick documentation, and navigation between Kustomize files and patches.
 The list of related Kustomize files appears in the editor at the top of the open Kustomize patch.

-• Interaction with the cluster from IntelliJ IDEA: use the Services tool window to see all resources of the Kubernetes cluster in the current context, jump to relevant resource definitions, view logs for containers running on pods, and much more.
+• Interaction with the cluster from IntelliJ IDEA: use the Services tool window to see all resources of the Kubernetes cluster, jump to relevant resource definitions, view logs for containers running on pods, and much more.

 Enable the Kubernetes plugin

 This functionality relies on the Kubernetes plugin, which is bundled and enabled in IntelliJ IDEA by default.
-If the relevant features aren't available, make sure that you didn't disable the plugin.
+If the relevant features are not available, make sure that you did not disable the plugin.

 2. Open the Installed tab, find the Kubernetes plugin, and select the checkbox next to the plugin name.